Introduction (Note: this section of the website is currently undergoing updating; please forgive any confusion as you read down!)

 Behavioral and Educational Interventions

 Using a lubricant as a regular part of sexual activity can reduce friction, increase comfort, and relieve any perceived pressure to lubricate as an external signal of arousal.
 Lubricants may be water, silicone, or oil based.
-Flavored lubricants, those promoting cooling or warming sensations, or that contain alcohol can be irritating and should be avoided.148 See lubricants and moisturizers table.
-For patients experiencing dryness, such as those with genitourinary syndrome of menopause, an over the counter vaginal moisturizer used several times per week regardless of sexual activity can be beneficial.
+Care must be used in selecting a lubricant, especially if using condoms.
+Flavored lubricants, those promoting cooling or warming sensations, or that contain alcohol can be irritating and should be avoided.177 See lubricants and moisturizers table.
+For patients experiencing “dryness,” such as those with genitourinary syndrome of menopause, treatment with topical estrogen may resolve pain and an over the counter vaginal moisturizer used several times per week regardless of sexual activity can be beneficial.

 Further guidance for behavioral modification can be found in the patient handouts “General Vulvar Care” and “Guidelines for sex when you are having discomfort or pain:”